mcaceresb/stata-gtools/README.md

 ### How can this be faster?

-In theory, C shouldn't be faster than Stata native commands because, as I understand it, many of Stata's underpinnings are already compiled C code.
+As I understand it, many of Stata's underpinnings are already compiled C code.
 However, there are two explanations why this is faster than Stata's native commands:

 1. Hashing: I hash the data using a 128-bit hash and sort on this hash using a radix sort (a counting sort that sorts large integers X-bits